-If something does not work, please contact REEU coordinator Dr. Lucky Mehra at email@example.com.
+If something does not work on the application form, please contact REEU coordinator Dr. Megan Kennelly at email@example.com.

 During the last week of internship in summer 2019, all REEU interns presented scientific posters in a research poster symposium.
 One example project is explained in the following video: